Tag Archives: companions

 Walayah al-Jumlah – The general or common friendship.

 One declares (you reading this can declare now.)
-“I ally with every single person among mankind and jinn who ever lived or ever will live that is righteous.”
+“I ally with every single person among mankind and jinn who ever lived or ever will live that has died righteous.”

 Bara’ah al-Jumlah – The general or common dissociation.